FedejGon/pyCC.id/README.md

 [![GitHub repository](https://img.shields.io/badge/GitHub-FedejGon/pyCC.id-blue?style=flat-square&logo=github)](https://github.com/FedejGon/pyCC.id)

+..
         **pyCC.id** is a Python library for discovering interpretable, nonlinear dynamical systems from data.
 It is built on the concept of **Characteristic Curves (CCs)** and is designed to be highly customizable and user-friendly.

-**pyCC** is a user-friendly and highly-customizable Python library for data-driven equation discovery, designed to bridge the gap between *black-box* and *white-box* modeling paradigms, while facilitating practical applications in science and engineering.
+**pyCC** is Python library for data-driven equation discovery, designed to be user-friendly and highly-customizable to facilitate practical applications across science and engineering.

 | **colab demo** | **Forums** | **Paper** |
 |:---:|:---:|:---:|